nenoch/data-vis-ang2/README.md

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng build --watch` to bundle angular files and watch for changes.
+Run `nodemon server.js` to start the server and navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding